DanielKim15/Handling-PII-Data/README.md

 ```

 <br />
 Something to note: hashed_password is a variable where the password is stored from part 1.
-In case you've run the coding in another file and your running this file seperately, be sure to replace the variable with the actual password of yours.
+In case you've run the coding in another file and your running this file separately, be sure to replace the variable with the actual password of yours.
 Now that everything is set up, lets test out the decryption of the file!

 <br />